 Finding good examples of any pre-WW2 Rolex has become increasingly hard over the past 10 years and finding an example of this design is very difficult.
 Most are in the hands of collectors and seldom come to the market.

-Here we have an outstanding off-white dial which is completely original, unrestored and untouched yet remains in wonderful condition.
+Here we have an outstanding off-white dial which has been previously restored to a very high standard yet remains in wonderful condition.
 Many rectangular watches of this period carried dials with ‘art-deco’ influences and this can be seen to a degree, in the design of the numerals.
 Square and rectangular watch dials present certain challenges to dial designers, but here the approach is very simple with Black Breguet standard Arabic numerals on a slightly Off-White dial.
 This dial also carries wonderful, completely original and unrestored ‘cathedral’ hands, all of these beautiful aspects are framed by a minute rail track.

 The dial is correctly signed: ‘Rolex’ with ‘Swiss’ at the very bottom.

 This watch has been previously restored to a very high standard and remains in wonderful condition.

 The movement fitted to this watch is the original 10½ Hunter, 15 Jewel Extra Prima movement which was used in Rolex’s highest quality watches of this period.
 As may be noted from the photographs, this is the especially high grade ‘Timed to 6 Positions For All Climates’ movement as used in Rolex’s chronometer movements.
 The movement is in very clean condition having just completed a full overhaul and service by our vintage Rolex specialist watchmaker.
 This means it has been completely dismantled to each of its component parts before cleaning and inspection under high magnification, replacement where necessary with only genuine Rolex parts, then careful reassembly, adjustments and oiling to Rolex specification, before final calibration and testing.